pollfish/docs/offerwall.md

 c) Receive custom param on your server side during a survey completion

-This approach is usually followed by publishers when looking to send over a unique identification of a user (as it is saved on publisher side) to server side through Pollfish SDK to associate that completion with a specific user.
+This approach is usually followed by publishers when looking to send over a unique identification of a user (as it is saved on publisher's side) to their server side through Pollfish SDK to associate that completion with a specific user.

 <br/>